containeroo/cloudflare-operator/docs/content/monitoring.md

 # Monitoring with Prometheus

-## prerequisites
+## Prerequisites

 - [Prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) - collects metrics from the cloudflare-operator controllers and Kubernetes API
 - [Grafana](https://github.com/grafana/helm-charts/tree/main/charts/grafana) dashboards - displays cloudflare-operator stats
 - [kube-state-metrics](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-state-metrics) - generates metrics about the state of the Kubernetes objects

-The easiest way to deploy all necessary applications is to use [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+The easiest way to deploy all necessary components is to use [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

-## Install cloudflare-operator Grafana dashboard
+## Install cloudflare-operator Grafana Dashboard

-Note that the cloudflare-operator expose the `/metrics` endpoint on port `8080`.
-When using Prometheus Operator you need a `PodMonitor` object to configure scraping for the controllers.
+Note that the cloudflare-operator exposes the `/metrics` endpoint on port `8080`.
+When using Prometheus Operator you need a `PodMonitor` object to configure scraping for the controller.

-Apply the `config/manifests/prometheus/monitor.yaml` containing the `PodMonitor` and create a configmap with the cloudflare-operator dashboard:
+Apply the `config/manifests/prometheus/monitor.yaml` containing the `PodMonitor` and create a ConfigMap with the cloudflare-operator dashboard:

 ```bash
 # Create a podmonitor